DTolm/VkFFT/README.md

 To measure how Vulkan FFT implementation works in comparison to cuFFT, we will perform a number of 2D and 3D tests.
 The test will consist of performing R2C FFT and inverse C2R FFT consecutively multiple times to calculate average time required. cuFFT uses out-of-place configuration while VkFFT uses in-place.
 The results are obtained on Nvidia 1660 Ti graphics card with no other GPU load.
 Launching example 0 from Vulkan_FFT.cpp performs VkFFT benchmark, benchmark_cuFFT.cu file contains similar benchmark script for cuFFT library.
 ![alt text](https://github.com/DTolm/VkFFT/blob/master/vkfft_benchmark_1.png?raw=true)
 ![alt text](https://github.com/DTolm/VkFFT/blob/master/vkfft_benchmark_2.png?raw=true)
+## Precision comparison of cuFFT/VkFFT/FFTW
+To measure how VkFFT (single precision) results compare to cuFFT (single precision) and FFTW (double precision), a set of ~50 systems was filled with random complex data on the scale of [-1,1] and one C2C transform was performed on each system.
+The precision_cuFFT_VkFFT_FFTW.cu script contains the comparison code, which calculates for each value of the transformed system:
+- Max difference between cuFFT/VkFFT result and FFTW result
+- Average difference between cuFFT/VkFFT result and FFTW result
+- Max ratio of the difference between cuFFT/VkFFT result and FFTW result to the FFTW result
+- Average ratio of the difference between cuFFT/VkFFT result and FFTW result to the FFTW result The precision_cuFFT_VkFFT_FFTW.txt file contains the results for Nvidia's 1660Ti GPU and AMD Ryzen 2700 CPU.
+On average, the results fluctuate both for cuFFT and VkFFT with no clear winner.
+Max ratio stays in range of 2% for both cuFFT and VkFFT, while average ratio stays below 1e-6.

 ## Contact information
 Initial version of VkFFT is developed by Tolmachev Dmitrii\
 Peter Grünberg Institute and Institute for Advanced Simulation, Forschungszentrum Jülich,  D-52425 Jülich, Germany\